ninjasan/P3-ItemCatalog/README.md

             - error_404.html - html representing what is shown when a user runs into a 404

 Supported Features
+    V1.1
+        - CSRF protection added to add/edit city, and add/edit activity
+            - To reduce repeated code, turned nonce check into decorator function
+        - XML APIs to retrieve city and activity content
+        - Edit pages now show actual values, instead of placeholders
+        - Facebook login changed from dev mode, so now everyone should be able to login via Facebook, not just me.
+        - DB schema now cascades on delete (instead of looping through items, like I had before) V1
         - Creates a database and tables to store users, cities, and activities to do in the cities
         - Allows user login/registration via Facebook and Google
         - Users that are not logged in can view the content on the site
         - Users that are logged in can view and create content on the site
           - For items the user created, they can also edit/delete them while logged in
-      - Nonces in place to protect editing/deleting via CSRF attacks
+          - Nonces in place to protect deleting via CSRF attacks
         - JSON APIs to retrieve city and activity content

 Credits
     - Code help